 Only a private endpoint in an approved state can send traffic to a given private link resource.

-When connecting to a private link resource using a fully qualified domain name (FQDN) as part of the connection string, it's important to correctly configure your DNS settings to resolve to the given private IP address.
+The DNS settings used for connections to a private link resource are important.
+Ensure your DNS settings are correct when you use the fully qualified domain name (FQDN) for the connection.
+The settings must resolve to the private IP address of the private endpoint.
 Existing Azure services might already have a DNS configuration to use when connecting over a public endpoint.
 This configuration must be overwritten to connect using your private endpoint.

-The network interface associated with the private endpoint contains the complete set of information required to configure your DNS, including FQDN and private IP addresses given for a private link resource.
+The network interface associated with the private endpoint contains the information required to configure your DNS.
+The information includes the FQDN and private IP address for a private link resource.

 The following table includes a list of known limitations when using private endpoints:

 |Traffic destined to a private endpoint using a user-defined route may be asymmetric.||Return traffic from a private endpoint bypasses a Network Virtual Appliance (NVA) and attempts to return to the source VM.||Source Network Address Translation (SNAT) is used to ensure symmetric routing.
 For all traffic destined to a private endpoint using a UDR, it's recommended to use SNAT for traffic at the NVA.|

 Public preview limitations

 |Obtain effective routes and security rules won't be available on a private endpoint network interface.||You aren't able to navigate to the network interface to see relevant information on the effective routes and security rules.||Q4CY21|

 |NSG flow logs not supported.||NSG flow logs won't work for inbound traffic destined for a private endpoint.||No information at this time.|